Telehealth saves time, money and stress

 - Follow up

-How does Telehealth work?
+How much does Telehealth cost?

 Telehealth consults can be organised almost anywhere in Australia (including islands) as long as there is a good internet connection.
-Many general practices have a interest in Telehealth and have many different specialists “visiting”.
-Speak to your GP or call our Sydney office for more details.